 Businesses lose $2378 per second simply because they don’t understand that customer service should be the priority of each and every company.

-They spend pots of money on advertising, but to what avail?
+They spend lots of money on advertising, but to what avail?

 Customer service has an impact on a lot of different things, such as trust, loyalty, frequency of purchases, shopping cart value, etc.